(08) 8359 2022

 Kris values patient centred care and working with patients and their goals to best reach an optimal outcome, whether it be in musculoskeletal injury and biomechanical care or general foot health and in grown toenail care, general diabetic, or nail maintenance.
 Kris believes the key to treatment is positive communication between clinician and patient.
 He thrives on working with patients to understand their issues, injuries, and pathology to define optimal treatment options leading to the best care and outcomes for everyone.

-Teresa Batista
+Teresa Battista

 Clinical Exercise Physiologist